jelix/saml-module/README.md

 jauthdb.enable=0
 ```

+Then you must enable the module.

 If you are the developer of the application, launch the configurator to enable
-the module with this command:
+the module permanently with this command:

 ```bash
 php yourapp/dev.php module:configure saml